 Beth Hyams is a content manager for Oregon Public Broadcasting.

-Beth Hyams is a content manager with OPB News.
-She's been with OPB since 1993, and served as the station's All Things Considered host and newscaster for more than 20 years.
-Before joining OPB, she was volunteer coordinator at KBOO-FM.
-Beth got her start in radio as a reporter and anchor at KPFA, Berkeley.
-She was associate producer with the public TV documentarian Loni Ding in San Francisco.
-Beth graduated from Brown University with a B.A. in English and American literature.
-Beth is originally from Honolulu, Hawaii.
+Beth has been with OPB since 1993 and has served as the station's "All Things Considered" host and newscaster for more than 20 years.
+Beth got her start in radio as a reporter and anchor at the community radio station KPFA in Berkeley.
+She was an associate producer with the public television documentarian Loni Ding in San Francisco.
+Before joining OPB, she was volunteer coordinator at community radio station KBOO in Portland.

 Beth is originally from Honolulu, Hawaii.
 Beth graduated from Brown University with a degree in English and American literature.

 Oregon Chief Justice Martha Walters has ordered courthouses statewide to postpone most trials and to limit in-person court service.

 Oregon Gov. Kate Brown has declared a state of emergency over the novel coronavirus.

 Portland marked its 50th traffic fatality of the year Tuesday morning on Interstate 84.
 Later in the morning, the freeway closed again due to a second fatal crash.

 Court documents show the defendant admitted starting a fight and using hate speech toward two men in downtown Portland on Sept.
 1.